 Nilar battery packs are is fitted with a rupture disc located on the rear side of each battery pack that is activated at a pressure of 7 bar.
 During normal and mildly abusive conditions, the battery pack is sealed with no emission of gases or electrolyte.
-In normal operation, the internal pressure of Energy battery packs and Energy+ battery packs is below the activation pressure of the rupture disc.
+In normal operation, the internal pressure of Energy battery packs is below the activation pressure of the rupture disc.

 The 12 V module is the building block for all Nilar batteries.
 The 10 cells are connected in series to create modules with a nominal voltage of 12 V.

 The contact plate electrically connects the adjacent modules in the pack and thus eliminates the need for external connectors between modules.

 The patented design has the heat conducting from the contact plates to the long side surface of the 12 V module, where stacked modules increase the effective surface area for air cooling